DIVINE MERCY DEVOTION MISSION STATEMENT

 The Divine Mercy devotion is a modern devotion to the attributes of God’s infinite Mercy that was promulgated by St. Faustina Kowalska in Poland and later to the Universal Church by Pope St. John Paul II (“The Mercy Pope”).

+The Hour of Great Mercy Prayer Group meets in the Chapel, Fridays at 3 o’clock for the recitation of the Chaplet followed by Reflection and Discussion.
 Please come and learn more about God’s merciful love and how this devotion can enrich your life and the lives of those you love.

 For more information please contact Norma McIntyre at 912-571-9312 or at email@example.com.